YangPiCui/ErgonomicVerticalKeyboard/README.md

 ![](Keyboard1.jpg)

 ## [Versions](Versions)
-I have included all necessary build instructions for each EVK version.
-It takes one about a week to build an EVK.
+I have included all necessary build instructions for each ECK version.
+It takes one about a week to build an ECK.

 ## [Keymap Optimization](KeymapOptimization) (Under Development)